LENA and Texas Children’s Hospital are pleased to announce the launch of upWORDS, a program for families in the Houston area beginning this summer.

 This expansion offers a critical opportunity to move toward initiatives aimed not only at managing, but at improving the health of broader populations, or what the authors term the “third curve” of academic health systems.
 The authors point out that realizing the third curve will require a broad range of cross-sector partnerships to “meaningfully tackle the panoply of factors underlying health outcomes.”

-“The talk gap has really become a form of public health crisis,” said Dr. Stephen Hannon, president of LENA.
+“The talk gap has really become a form of public health crisis,” said Dr. Stephen Hannon, president and chief operating officer of LENA.
 “The team at Texas Children’s understands that, which is why we’re thrilled to work with them on this program, furthering their mission to create a healthier future for women and children and our mission to close opportunity gaps through accelerating language

 In addition to parent group meetings, the upWORDS program will include an individual coaching